Team-Nando/ANM-of-LV-Networks-Rule-Based-Approach/README.md

 2. To continue familiarising with the advanced tool [OpenDSS](https://www.epri.com/pages/sa/opendss) (using Python and the [dss_python](https://github.com/dss-extensions/dss_python) module module).
 And, to guide you, all will be done using a notebook on [Jupyter Notebook](https://jupyter.org/).

-All the instructions on how to download the files and install all the necessary tools to perform this workshop are included on Canvas.
 Make sure you have installed Anaconda, the dss_python module, etc. as specified on Canvas.
 Otherwise, you will not be able to go through the workshop.

 1. Download all the files using the green **`<> Code`** button at the top right.
    - You will get a ZIP file with a folder that contains all the files.